B.A., Hebrew University of Jerusalem

 Stokes Hall S453

-Specializes in dramatic literature, especially Renaissance and modern drama.
+Specializes in dramatic literature and performance studies, especially Renaissance and modern drama.
 Professor Sofer holds an M.F.A. in Directing and is interested in performance as an aid to textual interpretation.
 A widely published poet, he also teaches creative writing.

 Additional Professional Information

-- ASTR Essay Prize, American Society for Theatre Research, 2010
+- Oscar G. Brockett Essay Prize, American Society for Theatre Research, 2010

 - Honorable Mention, Barnard Hewitt Award for Excellence in Theatre History, American Society for Theatre Research, 2004